sivakar94/sivakar94/README.md

 - ⚡ Passionate about data science, learning new things and F1!

-- 🌱 Currently learning AWS and Apache Airflow
+- 🌱 Currently learning AWS and Spark

 - 🌍 Sharing a little bit of my knowledge to the world through my blog